Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/armature.rst

    determine which bones are actually necessary to evaluate the modifier.
-   Removing empty vertex groups helps to reduce dependencies, and can be essential if the mesh is used during evaluation of other bones in the same armature, e.g. as the target of a :doc:`Shrinkwrap </animation/constraints/relationship/shrinkwrap>` constraint.
+   Removing empty vertex groups helps to reduce dependencies, and can be essential if the mesh is used during evaluation of other bones in the same armature, e.g. as the target of a :doc:`Shrinkwrap</animation/constraints/relationship/shrinkwrap>` constraint.

 Multi Modifier
 --------------

-Use the same data as a previous modifier (usually also an Armature Modifier) as input.
+Use the same data as a previous modifier (usually also an *Armature* one) as input.
-This allows you to use several armatures to deform the same object, all based on the "non-deformed" data (i.e. this avoids having the second Armature Modifier deform the result of the first one...).
+This allows you to use several armatures to deform the same object, all based on the "non-deformed" data (i.e. this avoids having the second *Armature* modifier deform the result of the first one...).

-The results of the Armature Modifiers are then mixed together, using the weights of the *Vertex Group* as "mixing guides".
+The results of the *Armature* modifiers are then mixed together, using the weights of the *Vertex Group* as "mixing guides".

 .. tip::

-   Armature Modifiers can quickly be added to objects using the parenting shortcut :kbd:`Ctrl-P` when the active object is an armature.
+   *Armature* modifiers can quickly be added to objects by :ref:`parenting<bpy.ops.object.parent_set>` them to an armature.